ianleon/Blog/episodes/ep2.md

 )
 ```

-Here we have created the MetalViewfinder and passed in the same metal viewfinder from the `framesDelegate`
+Here we have created our `MetalViewfinder` representable and passed in the same `metalViewfinder` from the `framesDelegate`

-Now you can run the app and see yourself as a Minecraft character...
+Now you can run the app and see yourself, as a Minecraft character...

 Except there is one minor issue.
 The frames we are getting from the camera are rotated.
 We can fix this by updating the connections on the session.
 Add the following right before the call to `commitConfiguration`